Pot robbery suspect tried to rob same business 2 weeks ago, court records show

 The owner said the man with the gun came at him, so he “maced” him.
 The two fought, he sprayed him again, then the suspect picked up a baseball bat and hit him with it.
 He sprayed him a third time and the suspect dropped his gun and fled the building.
 As he was leaving, the owner struck him with a golf club

-The Olympian reported Sunday that the suspect had grabbed a golf club and swung it at the owner.

-The suspects were later arrested Sunday morning, including the 19-year-old in the 4400 block of Ninth Avenue Northwest.
+The suspects were arrested Sunday morning.
+The 19-year-old was taken into custody in the 4400 block of Ninth Avenue Northwest.

 The 19-year-old allegedly told police that he had bought a gun earlier in the day and had planned to rob the dispensary.
 He also allegedly admitted to trying to rob the same business two weeks ago unsuccessfully.